DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

     <add name="ConnectionString" connectionString="Data Source=DBSERVER;Initial Catalog=EFCoreTestDB;Integrated Security=True"/>
 ```

-- Build and run the *DatabaseUpdater.NetCore.Desktop* project.
+- Build and run the *DatabaseUpdater.NetCore* project.
 The console application will generate a database and populate it with business objects, security roles, and users.
 For more information, see [Predefined Users, Roles and Permissions](https://docs.devexpress.com/eXpressAppFramework/119065/concepts/security-system/predefined-users-roles-and-permissions).

 ## Step 2.
 Initialize a Secured Data Store and Authentication Options